Written by Judith Secklehner

 The study focused on the heterodimeric protein calprotectin, which is formed of the two Ca2+-binding proteins S100A8 and S100A9.
 Calprotectin can be found in the cytosol of myeloid cells, but not in lymphocytes.
 Many intracellular and extracellular proinflammatory functions are attributed to calprotectin, essentially regulation of leukocyte adhesion and migration and promotion of cytokine production.
-Although it can also act as an oxidant scavenger and possesses antimicrobial activity against bacteria and fungi.

 Written by Caroline Anderson